 Step-by-step instructions

-TIP: This dough can initially feel quite wet and sticky.
-Don’t try to knead it, if it feels too difficult to handle, work with wet hands and use your fingertips to pick up and fold the dough.
+This dough can initially feel quite wet and sticky.
+If it feels too difficult to handle, work with wet hands and use your fingertips to pick up and fold the dough.

-STEP 8: Sprinkle sea salt on top of the dough (add other toppings, if using) and bake at 425 for 25 to 30 minutes
+Dock the dough by using your fingertips to press on the surface multiple times until it reaches a consistently even thickness, then delicately stretch it towards the edges of the baking sheet.
+Sprinkle sea salt on top of the dough (add other toppings, if using) and bake at 425 for 25 to 30 minutes.

 Bread Baking Tips

-Coat the bottom of the pan with lots of olive oil: Oil lightly fries the dough as it bakes resulting in a delicious crispy crust.
-It also prevents your dough from sticking to the bottom of the pan as it bakes.
+- Coat the bottom of the pan with lots of olive oil.
+This fries the dough as it bakes resulting in a delicious crispy crust.
+It also prevents your dough from sticking to the bottom of your baking sheet!

 Recipe FAQs